MatejKovacic/RasPBX-install/english.md

 Now that you have your very own PBX, you may start wondering, would it be possible to connect a physical phone to it?
 The answer is an absolute yes!
 You can buy a SIP desk phone, connect it to a network and configure it as an extension on your RasPBX system.
 There are several SIP phones available on the market, but I suggest you [to check the list of supported devices first](https://wiki.freepbx.org/display/FPG/EPM-Supported+Devices).

-I decided to buy one of the [Aastra phones](https://wiki.freepbx.org/display/FOP/Aastra), namely [Aastra6730i](https://wiki.freepbx.org/display/FPG/Supported+Devices-Aastra#SupportedDevices-Aastra-Aastra6730i&6731i), which is fully supported by FreePBX.
+I decided to buy one of the [Aastra phones](https://wiki.freepbx.org/display/FOP/Aastra), namely [Aastra 6730i](https://wiki.freepbx.org/display/FPG/Supported+Devices-Aastra#SupportedDevices-Aastra-Aastra6730i&6731i), which is fully supported by FreePBX.

 I managed to order it from a local shop and was lucky to get a big discount.
-So one sunny morning a postman rang on my door and couple of minutes later, I had my brand new Aastra6730i unboxed on my table.
+So one sunny morning a postman rang on my door and couple of minutes later, I had my brand new *Aastra 6730i* unboxed on my table.
 Yupi!

 #### Configuring and connecting VoIP phone to your local network